 You are still basking in the excitement of being a new mummy, holding your precious baby in your arms and you notice the top of baby’s head, just at the crown, is throbbing.
 Yes, it seems like baby’s heart is also beating through his or her head and you can see it.
 It is not a cause for alarm, here are 5 things to know about baby’s throbbing soft spot on the head.

 Any new mother who has seen this happen to their child will agree it is one of the scariest things.
 I experienced this when my daughter was born.
 It is normal to be anxious, but do not be afraid.
 What you see as baby’s head beating, is called ‘The Soft Spot’ which is also called the ‘Fontanel’.

 According to Columbia University Medical Center – Columbia Neurosurgeons “The fontanel, is one of several gaps between the bones of the skull that, in addition to allowing the skull to expand, are constantly producing new bone to keep up with this growth”.
 This gap or gaps makes provision for baby’s brain which is growing.

-4. The pulsating fontanel can tell you a number of things about baby.
-If it is indented/caved-in – sign of dehydration.
-If it is protruding/bulging – it may be a sign of head injury, fluid around the brain or infection.
-NOTE: when baby is crying or vomits, the fontanel may bulge out a little, so do not be alarmed.
-Make sure baby has enough water to drink during the day.
+The pulsating fontanel can tell you a number of things about your baby.
+For example, if it is indented or caved-in this is a sign of dehydration.
+If it is protruding or bulging – it may be a sign of head injury, fluid around the brain or an infection.
+Do call your doctor immediately if you notice it is bulging.

 I hope this will help you worry less about your baby’s soft spot.
 Enjoy motherhood!